 Living my Life by Emma Goldman, also My Disillusionment in Russia.
 The famous American anarchist arrives in Russia in 1920, deported by the US along with 1000 other leftists of many stripes to Soviet Russia aboard the USS Buford.
-She plays a major part in the second book of Marina’s story.
+She plays a major part in Chimes of a Lost Cathedral.

 Russia in the Shadows by HG Wells.
 Wells was a Laborite, and his visit to Soviet Russia caused a certain havoc among the Russian intelligentsia.
 But his take is not as naïve as the intelligentsia feared.

 Tolstoy and other Reminiscences by Maxim Gorky, also The City of the Yellow Devil.
 Gorky's portrait of Tolstoy is unrivalled, as is the one of Chekhov.
 The Yellow City is about his visit to America before the revolution.
 Fascinating reading.
-Gorky singlehandedly saved the Russian intelligentsia from starvation during the Revolution, and appears as a major character in the second book of Marina’s story.
+Gorky singlehandedly saved the Russian intelligentsia from starvation during the Revolution, and appears as a major character in Chimes of a Lost Cathedral.